THE FUTURE NEEDS DIVERSITY

 Diversity is a key factor for the future—for society as a whole and for the economy.
 After all, the world of work is changing!
 Demographic trends are affecting the availability of skilled workers, while digitalization requires new skills but also enables the development of new business models and creates opportunities for participation (Diversity Charter, 2024).

-As an employer, the Hanover Region has been a signatory to the Diversity Charter since 2021, thereby clearly committing to diversity in the workplace.
+As an employer, the Hannover Region has been a signatory to the Diversity Charter since 2021 and is thus clearly committed to diversity in the workplace.

-Living and valuing diversity within the company is not only a socio-political mission but also boosts economic success!
+Embracing and valuing diversity within the company is not only a socio-political responsibility but also boosts economic success!

 The Dimensions of Diversity